Contrast-Security-OSS/join-the-team/challenges.md

 | Ruby     | Rails                           | Active Record             |
 | Python   | Django                          | Django ORM or SQL Alchemy |

 What's unique about this project is that we are looking for you to perform some additional instrumentation/profiling on your own application.
 Each of the languages above provides an interface to capture a bevy of instrumentation from your web application.

+All projects need to count:

+* How many string objects were created for a single page request or RESTful request?

-We want you to explore (2 out of 4) data points specifically:
+We then want you to explore (2 out of 3) data points specifically:

 * Time the request from start to finish.
 * How much memory does a single page request take?
-* How many strings were created for a single page request?
 * How many assemblies/classes/methods were loaded (depends on language)?

 Provide an interface that instruments the application to answer the questions above (preferrably both to console and log).
 Ideally, the interface is a flag or switch that can be turned on/off as part of the startup of the application.